— EAST VILLAGE (DE)TOURS

 A pedestrian connector that diagonally divides the East Village street grid, it will link RiverWalk to Studio Bell, Central Library and the downtown core.
 Once built-out, the mews will cut through 3 mixed-use blocks, with retail and dining spilling into the public realm.

-4 // C-SQUARE
+4 // CELEBRATION SQUARE

-One of 3 purpose-built parkettes, it is located between 6th and 7th avenues at 4th Street SE, with lighting that coincides with passing CTrains, while the built-in stage allows for programming.
+One of 3 purpose-built parkettes, it is located between 6th and 7th Avenues at 4th Street SE, with lighting that coincides with passing CTrains, while the built-in stage allows for programming.
 Soft landscaping and seating complement the wood and concrete pavers.

 5 // CITY BUILDING DESIGN LAB